Confederated Salish & Kootenai Tribes

 The Confederated Salish & Kootenai Tribal Council consists of ten councilmen elected from the following districts: Jocko Valley and Mission Districts, two councilmen each; Ronan, Pablo, Polson, Elmo-Dayton, Hot Springs-Camas Prairie, and Dixon, one councilman each.
 Council members serve four-year staggered terms.
 Elections are held in October and December of every other year.

-The current membership of the Confederated Salish & Kootenai Tribal Council include:
+Meet the current membership of the Confederated Salish & Kootenai Tribal Council: www.cskt.org

 - Headquartered in Pablo, the Flathead Reservation is ranked fourth in land base encompassing approximately 1.3 million acres.